dmauser/azure-routeserver/ars-nhip/README.md

 ./1deploy.sh
 ```

+An alternative for Azure Cloud Shell is to install AZCLI for your Linux distribution or get Linux for Windows via WSL2.
+See more information in [Set up a WSL development environment](https://docs.microsoft.com/en-us/windows/wsl/setup/environment)

-Note: Before running the script, you can change the parameters based on your requirements.
-Otherwise, the values defined below are going to be used:
+**Note:** Before running the script, you can change the parameters based on your requirements.
+Otherwise, what you see defined below is going to be the default settings used:

 ```Bash
 #Parameters